Magyartanulas/magyartanulas.github.io/alphabet_vowel-harmony.md

 Back:  a á o ó u ú     (A Zuzmó-Háború.)
 ```

-* If a word contains only front-vowels, then it should be conjugated with front-vowels. `épület`
+* If a word contains only front vowels, then it should be conjugated with front vowels. `épület`
-* Likewise, if a word contains only back-vowels, then it should be conjugated with back vowels. `darázs`
+* Likewise, if a word contains only back vowels, then it should be conjugated with back vowels. `darázs`
 * If a word contains a mixture of front and back, the last vowel will specify what kind it is. `dzsungel`

-If the word is only one-syllable *and* contains only `i` or `í` then it can be considered back-voweled or front-voweled.
+If the word is only one-syllable *and* contains only `i` or `í` then it can be considered back-vowelled or front-vowelled.
 E.g.

-* `szív` - ((the verb) considered front-voweled word)
+* `szív` - ((the verb) considered front-vowelled word)
-* `híd` - (considered back-voweled word)
+* `híd` - (considered back-vowelled word)

 That's it for now.
 Check out [wikipedia's article on pronunciation](https://en.wiktionary.org/wiki/Appendix:Hungarian_pronunciation_assimilation) for more information.